 How EasySend improves the cost of sales in insurance

-To remain profitable while facing a new form of competition with digital-first insurance providers, insurers must step up their digital game.
+Insurers must step up their digital game to remain profitable while facing a new form of competition with digital-first insurance companies.

 Digital channels hold great potential for reducing skyrocketing COS in insurance.
-Digital journeys can become a major contributor to reducing costs of customer acquisition, as well as slushing distribution costs by replacing manual workflows with best-in-breed digital experiences.
+Digital journeys can significantly reduce customer acquisition costs and slush distribution costs by replacing manual workflows with best-in-breed digital experiences.

-- Offer a multi-channel, continuous experience: One of the major factors in boosting conversion rates is the ability to offer a streamlined, continuous experience that is channel-agnostic.
-By offering a unified journey instead of a disconnected string of interactions, your customer acquisition rates drop significantly.
+- Offer a multi-channel, continuous experience - One of the major factors in boosting conversion rates is the ability to offer a streamlined, ongoing, channel-agnostic experience.
+By providing a unified journey instead of a disconnected string of interactions, your customer acquisition rates rise significantly.

-- Assist your customers: Ensure that help is always only a click away to customers who have questions or require some assistance
+- Assist your customers - Ensure that help is always only a click away from customers who have questions or require some assistance.

-- Personalize experiences: Personalization is by far the strongest differentiator of best-of-breed customer experiences today.
+- Personalize experiences - Personalization is by far the most vital differentiator of best-of-breed customer experiences today.
 Customers expect that their insurers will use the information they already collected to improve their experiences.